csabagabor/File-Transfer-Application-with-TCP-DotNet-WPF/README.md

 This application can be used to send files over the Internet.
 For example it can be used in a local network to send files from one computer to another.
 Because the application is very lightweight and does not use any busy waiting technique, it can be used to send files **extremely fast** and **securely**(because the files won't be stored on a server).
 The application is able to memorize previously added connections(a connection consists from a name and IP address) using **serialization**.
 Saved connections will be stored in the file  *"data.bin"*.
 - it is a WPF application, so the UI can be changed quite easily using XAML
 - application logic is in C#
-- uses port 12345 by default but it can be changed easily in the project, in the class *Receive* and *Send*
+- uses port 12345 by default but it can be changed easily in the project, in the class *Receive* and *WindowSendFile.*
 - the packet size is 1KB now but can be changed easily in these classes: *Receive*, *Send*
 - when using it on LAN, local IP addresses need to be used and not public ones, for example: *192.168.2.100*